cheklinim/seminar3_3136_3137/instruction_git.md

 Remote repository give ability to work from different locations and gadgets.
 And always have up-to-date version of working file anytime and anywere.
 Also it useful when you share your project for a team, which can working on this project at the same time.
-And also you can participate in third-party project which you interested in and suggest your solution of any porblem.
+And also you can participate in third-party project which you interested in and suggest your solution of any problem.

 ### Create new repository on GitHub